← all use cases

 3ngram: 3ngram keeps the accepted scope tied to the decision history.
 The magic-link flow, the spec trade-off, and the next version follow-up stay connected.

-faq · questions we hear most from product lead
+faq ·the questions we hear most

 Does 3ngram work with Linear and Google Docs?